 If you open up any social app right now and scroll for a few seconds, you’ll almost certainly see at least one influencer.
 They’re everywhere.
 Social media has become a petri dish of celebrities and social influencers promoting anything they can get their hands on – protein powder, eyelash extensions, you name it.
 Some of them are high-profile celebrities with multi-million dollar brand deals: Brad Pitt allegedly earned around $4 million to appear in one Heineken advert that aired during the Super Bowl.
-But the vast majority are able to charge a much smaller amount to sign brand deals with small to mid-range companies.
+On the other end of the spectrum, the vast majority are able to charge a much smaller amount.
+Still, it’s a big deal to sign brand deals with small to mid-range companies.

-But what is influencer marketing exactly?
-Essentially, influencer marketing is using an individual with a social following to drive and nurture customer engagement with a brand, which should, in turn, drive sales of the product.
+Essentially, influencer marketing is using an individual with a social following to drive and nurture customer engagement with a brand.
+In theory, this should, in turn, drive sales of the product.
 It might be new, but there’s some serious evidence that it can have a huge impact.
 The sharp rise in influencer marketing in B2C has got B2B marketers wondering if the same is possible for their own businesses.

 With words like “influencer” and “social media personality”, we’re all thinking the same thing – the Kardashians.
-Celebrities like these have paved the way for the zombie hordes of YouTubers and Instagrammers trailing behind them, offering us a 20% discount on a product they swear by but have probably never used.
+Celebrities like these have paved the way for the zombie hordes of YouTubers and Instagrammers trailing behind them.
+Commonly, influencers offer a 20% discount on a product they swear by but have probably never used.
 You wouldn’t be blamed for having the preconception that this new form of marketing only works in B2C.
 After all, you’re probably not going to see Kim Kardashian selling SaaS products on her reality show any time soon (not until season 32 at least).

 According to Influencer Marketing Hub, 69% of marketers in the B2C sector run influencer marketing campaigns, whereas only 31% run campaigns in B2B.
 But there could be a huge opportunity you’re missing out on here.
 In the US, 91% of B2B transactions are influenced by word of mouth.
 B2B products are typically a more significant investment than B2C, and businesses, especially smaller ones with a smaller budget, will be more likely to hand over that cash if someone they respect (thought leaders, industry experts, etc.) puts their reputation on the line to vouch for a product.
 In some ways, B2B influencer marketing is very different from B2C, but in one way it remains the same – there’s a huge opportunity there.